-The methodology for estimating the reserves required at year end for claims yet to emerge and be paid is:
+The methodology for estimating the reserves required at year-end for claims yet to emerge and be paid is:

-- Risks are combined into broad groupings that can be expected to develop in a similar fashion to each other but in a different way to other risks; - The five groupings used for this purpose are Own P&I (including owned/mutual, non-pool and chartered), Inwards Pool, Defence, London and Asbestos.
-While asbestos claims are Own P&I claims, they are separated out due to their different development patterns; - Development patterns are derived from the historical data and applied to the current reported and paid claims.
+- Risks are combined into broad groupings that can be expected to develop in a similar fashion to each other but in a different way to other risks; - The four groupings used for this purpose are Own P&I (including owned/mutual, non-pool and chartered), Inwards Pool, Defence, London; - Development patterns are derived from the historical data and applied to the current reported and paid claims.
 Other loss estimates are calculated using historical data regarding frequency and severity of claims, combined with exposure information.
 Weighted averages of these estimates are calculated using the Bornhuetter-Ferguson method.
 Finally, estimates are selected from the preceding methods and adjusted for claims outcomes not reflected in the calculated estimates.